LearnWeb3DAO/Flash-Loans/README.md

 Once our contract returns from the `executeOperation` method, the `Pool Contract` has allowance to withdraw the DAI it originally sent along with the interest from our `FlashLoan Contract`, so it withdraws it.

-All this happens in one transaction, if anything is not satisfied during the transaction like for example our contract fails in doing the arbitrage, rememeber everything will get reverted and it will be as if our contract never got the DAI in the first place.
+All this happens in one transaction, if anything is not satisfied during the transaction like for example our contract fails in doing the arbitrage, remember everything will get reverted and it will be as if our contract never got the DAI in the first place.
 All you would have lost is the gas fees for executing all this.

 <Quiz questionId="550ff976-f409-4e5e-995b-9046c142db2c" />

-User can now withdraw profits from the contract after the transaction is completed
+User can now withdraw profits from the contract after the transaction is completed.

 It has been suggested by Aave to withdraw the funds after a successful arbitrage and not keep them long in your contract because it can cause a `griefing attack`.
 An example has been provided [here](https://ethereum.stackexchange.com/questions/92391/explain-griefing-attack-on-aave-flash-loan/92457#92457).